Personal Finance

 This card's generous benefits and flexible Chase Ultimate Rewards points make it an excellent deal for those who can use them.
 Users get a Priority Pass Select airport lounge membership (retail value $469), a $300 annual travel credit that applies to travel purchases each year, 50% more value when redeeming their rewards for travel through Chase, a fee credit toward Global Entry or TSA PreCheck membership, and a generous suite of travel insurance benefits.

-• Get 50% more value when you redeem your points for travel through Chase Travel(SM).
-For example, 75,000 points are worth $1125 toward travel.
+• Get 50% more value when you redeem points for travel through Chase Travel℠.
+For example, 60,000 points are worth $900 toward travel.

-• Access to 1,300+ airport lounges worldwide after an easy, one-time enrollment in Priority Pass(TM) Select and up to $100 application fee credit every four years for Global Entry, NEXUS, or TSA PreCheck(R)
+• Airport Lounge Access: Access to 1,300+ airport lounges worldwide after a one-time enrollment in Priority Pass™ Select and up to $100 application fee credit every four years for Global Entry, NEXUS, or TSA PreCheck®.

 The card_name has many excellent features, but its crowning achievement is its unparalleled suite of travel insurance benefits.
 For example, you’re entitled to up to $500 in expense reimbursements (such as meals, hotel room, transportation, etc.) when your flight is delayed by at least six hours or requires an overnight stay.
 You’ll also receive up to $75,000 in primary rental car insurance.